AnonymousRed77/TemporalCausalTomography/LLaVA-CoT/README.md

 ## Minimum configuration

-We used 1 NVIDIA A40 GPU with 48GB to run and fine-tune this model.
+We used 1 NVIDIA A40 GPU with 48GB to run this model.

 ## Getting Started